fivenorth-io/docs/hosted-node-access.md

 You should have received a bundle share securely through Bitwarden.
 Download it, extract it somewhere.
 It usually contains 3 files

-<your-company-name>-<your-name>.conf this is your vpn profile
+- <your-company-name>-<your-name>.conf: this is your vpn profile

-Devnet: this is kubeconfig for devnet.
+- devnet: this is kubeconfig for devnet.
 You should store it somewhere.
 A good place is ~/.kube/your-company-name/devnet
-Mainnet: similar to above for mainnet. ~/.kube/your-company-name/mainnet
+- mainnet: similar to above for mainnet. ~/.kube/your-company-name/mainnet

 Install https://www.wireguard.com/install/ client for your machine.
 Then import the VPN profile